 The multiple catchlights in her eyes are the result of the “panels” of silver material which took the one strobe and reflected it as multiples.
 To accomplish this, the umbrella needs to be inches from the subject.
 Move it back, and it melds into one.
 The farther a light source is moved away from the subject, the harder the light source becomes. (a 5 foot umbrella 10 feet away is pretty much like an on-camera direct flash, hard shadows and all) The model is from Click Models in NYC.

-While in the image above, you can see the $40 Minolta was my first camera.
-I used daylight, (large window), and a tungsten bulb behind her head.
+While in the image above, you can see the $40 Minolta X-370 was my first camera.
+I used both daylight, (large window), and a photoflood behind her head.
+(B&W) Yes, they sold tungsten balanced film at the time.
+But I was never comfortable with it.
+Mostly due to mixing daylight with tungsten.
+Tungsten, (such as photofloods), had a Kelvin of about 3200 kelvins.
+Much lower than regular ol’ daylight film.
+So, I mostly just shot black and white with photofloods.
+But that phase passed quickly.
 The second was the same girl using Portra 400 and natural window light again, with a simple Rokkor 50mm lens.
 BTW, I had to use people I knew at the time.
 No agency would even talk to me yet.
 But the great thing about daylight is it’s free.
 Other than an occasional reflector, setup is easy.

-Consequently, I took a lot of pictures with the Minolta X-370.
+Consequently, I took a lot of pictures with the Minolta X-370 in black and white or daylight.
 But eventually,…the door fell off!
 And I started assisting, and was exposed to what the “big guys” used.
-So, on to a Nikon EM, then F4s, then F5 and Rollei 6006.
+So, on to a Nikon EM, then F4s, then F5 and Rollei 6008.
 While I had short love affairs with others, the F4s, F5 and Rollei is what I used professionally.
 But, I’m getting ahead of myself.
-The images below were shot with the Nikon EM and a series E 50mm. (still poor) No continuous light sources.
+The images below were shot with the Nikon EM and a series E 50mm. (still poor) No artificial or strobe light sources.
 I lived in a loft at the time and had a skylight.
 All window light.

 Last, but not least, is the Rollei with the Zeiss 80mm lens and the Nikon F4s with a Nikkor 50mm f/1.4 AI-s.
 I could have used an AF Nikkor, but I had gotten so use to manually focusing that I thought I’d remain a purist.
 I was very comfortable with strobes and Nikon flashes by this time, and used them all the time.
 But I was fine with still using natural daylight for some images. (below)